JonathanKlimp/Jonathan_MinorApplicationDesign/README.md

 The other page is for doctors this page is fairly similar to the user one.
 Here more detailed information about the drugs is shown.

 DISCLAIMER: The information on this website is no advice!
-Always consult you doctor.
+Always consult your psychiatrist.

 ### Built With